-When an employee reaches the statutory retirement age less 2 years (cannot be less than 60 years of age) and provides proof of 150 quarters of pension contributions, he/she can draw a provisional pension while continuing part-time work.
+When an employee reaches the statutory retirement age less 2 years and provides proof of 150 quarters of pension contributions, he/she can draw a provisional pension while continuing part-time work.

 The amount of the phased pension varies according to the extent of the part-time work, which must be between 40 % and 80 % of full-time working hours.